-where the representation $\pi_k^{(n)}$ and the subspace $V_k^n$ is as defined in \cite{DAL2010}.
-The classes of the projections $P_l$, $l=0,1,...,n$ form a basis $K_0(C(\CP_q^n))$. \end{thm} \begin{proof} We first want to show existence of the projections, they are obtained in a similar way as in \cite{BF12} as limits
+where the representation $\pi_k^{(n)}$ and the subspace $V_k^n$ are as above (cp. \cite{DAL2010}).
+The classes of the projections $P_l$, $l=0,1,...,n$ form a basis $K_0(C(\CP_q^n))$. \end{thm} \begin{proof} We first want to show existence of the projections, they are obtained in a similar way to \cite{BF12} as limits